1n the Power shift Era ahead. the primary ideological

 was the only means to deal with the US.
 "Our enemies, including

-in the aftermath of Khomeini's death, the support for the Islamist
+changes in the aftermath of Khomeini's death, the support for the

-only possible through support for the HizbAllah," argued Ayatollah
+possible through support for the HizbAllah," argued Ayatollah

 Jannati.
 Meanwhile, Rafsanjani pointed out that "the flag-bearers

-of the struggle against imperialism, hegemony and
+of the struggle against imperialism, hegemony and capitalism are

-current conditions "Islam is now the only pivot capable of
+"Islam is now the only pivot capable of rallying together all

 Tehran and its allies were convinced that the time was uniquely

-Hossein Fadhlallah explained in March 1991 that the Near
+Mohammed Hossein Fadhlallah explained in March 1991 that the Near

-East was providing incomparable circumstances and conditions for the
+East was providing incomparable circumstances and conditions for